Xavier-LEPLATRE-Promo-Y/Xavier-LEPLATRE-Promo-Y/README.md

-- 👋 Hi, I’m @Xavier-LEPLATRE-Promo-Y
+- 👋 Hi, I’m @Xavier-LEPLATRE
 - 👀 I’m interested in all new subjects
-- 🌱 I’m currently learning web developement at O'Clock school
+- 🌱 I’m currently learning web developement at O'Clock school to become a fullstack web-dev JS

 <!---